mariadb-corporation/MaxScale/Documentation/Getting-Started/Building-MaxScale-from-Source-Code.md

 `make install`.
 This process will create a RPM/DEB package depending on your system.

-To build a tarball, add `-DTARBALL=Y` to the cmake invokation.
+To build a tarball, add `-DTARBALL=Y` to the cmake invocation.
 This will create a _maxscale-x.y.z.tar.gz_ file where _x.y.z_ is the version number.

 Some Debian and Ubuntu systems suffer from a bug where `make package` fails